-Students unable to complete their course work prior to the end of the semester, due to circumstances beyond their control, may apply for a Time Extension through the Office of the Registrar.
-Such applications will be reviewed by the Registrar, together with the instructor or dean.
+Students unable to complete their course work prior to the end of the semester, due to circumstances beyond their control, may apply using the Extension Request Form through the Office of the Registrar.
+Such applications will be reviewed by the Registrar, together with the instructor.